There’s a lot of discussion about finding the best file manager to use on Android TVs, Google TVs, and TV boxes, especially on places like Reddit.

-In theory, you’re able to install APK’s directly from within the app.
-However, I tried a couple of different APK’s and kept getting a “Problem parsing the package” error.
+In theory, you can install APKs directly from within the app.
+However, I tried a couple of different APKs and kept getting a “Problem parsing the package” error.

-The Music, Picture and Video tabs are a nice touch…again, in theory.
+The Music, Picture, and Video tabs are a nice touch, in theory.